Getting engaged in 2020? Shop these on-trend ring designs

 Odessa Diamond Ring ($1,390; brilliantearth.com)

-Pear isn't the only shape that's been booming in recent years, according to Olivia Landau, founder of the jewelry brand The Clear Cut.
+Pear isn't the only shape that's been booming in recent years, says Olivia Landau, founder of the jewelry brand The Clear Cut.

 "Oval diamonds have been one of the most popular shapes for a few years now," she says.
-"Blake Lively started this trend with her engagement ring, and since then many celebrities like Hailey Bieber and Sarah Hyland were engaged with oval diamonds.
-This shape is great because they are very finger-flattering."
+"Blake Lively started this trend with her engagement ring, and since then, many celebrities like Hailey Bieber and Sarah Hyland were engaged with oval diamonds.
+This shape is great because they are very finger flattering."

 _______________________________________________________________________________